Abbreviations : Report Help

 Figure 1.Hapavirus.
 Schematic representation of hapavirus genome organisations.
 N, P, M, G and L represent ORFs encoding the structural proteins.
 ORFs are indicated as block arrows.
 P-M intergenic region protein (PMIP) ORFs are coloured in red; class 1a viroporin-like protein ORFs are coloured in yellow; other colours indicate ORFs encoding homologous proteins.
 Other alternative ORFs occur in some genes; only ORFs (≥180 nt) that appear likely to be expressed are shown.

-Several members of the genus Hapavirus (HPV, FLAV, Mosqueiro virus (MQOV), MOSV, Kamese virus (KAMV) cross-react strongly in complement-fixation and indirect immunofluorescence tests and have been assigned to the Hart Park serogroup of rhabdoviruses (Calisher et al., 1989, Tesh et al., 1983).
+Several members of the genus Hapavirus (HPV, FLAV, Mosqueiro virus (MQOV), MOSV, Kamese virus (KAMV)) cross-react strongly in complement-fixation and indirect immunofluorescence tests and have been assigned to the Hart Park serogroup of rhabdoviruses (Calisher et al., 1989, Tesh et al., 1983).
 Several of the viruses in this serogroup also cross-react weakly in neutralisation tests.

 Hapaviruses have been isolated primarily from culicine mosquitoes and passerine birds.
 HPV and FLAV circulate in mosquito-bird transmission cycles in western and eastern regions of the USA, respectively (Allison et al., 2014).
-Landjia virus (LJAV) was isolated from a passerine bird (Riparia paludicola) in the Africa; other hapaviruses have been isolated from culicine mosquitoes in Africa (MOSV, KAMV), North America (MANV, Gray Lodge virus (GLOV)), Central America (La Joya virus (LJV)), South America (MQOV), Papua New Guinea (JOIV) or Australia (ORV, PCV).
+Landjia virus (LJAV) was isolated from a passerine bird (Riparia paludicola) in Africa; other hapaviruses have been isolated from culicine mosquitoes in Africa (MOSV, KAMV), North America (MANV, Gray Lodge virus (GLOV)), Central America (La Joya virus (LJV)), South America (MQOV), Papua New Guinea (JOIV) or Australia (ORV, PCV).
 WONV and NGAV were each isolated from biting midges (Culicoides spp.) in Australia (Gubala et al., 2010, Gubala et al., 2008).
 There is evidence of WONV antibodies in sea birds (Humphrey-Smith et al., 1991) and NGAV antibodies in marsupials (wallabies and wallaroos) (Gubala et al., 2010).
 MCOV was isolated from reptiles (lizards) in South America (Causey et al., 1966).

 Viruses assigned to different species within the genus Hapavirus display several of the following characteristics: A) minimum amino acid sequence divergence of 5% in N; B) minimum sequence divergence of 10% in L; C) minimum amino acid sequence divergence of 15% G; D) significant differences in genome organisation as evidenced by numbers and locations of ORFs; E) can be distinguished in virus neutralisation tests; and F) occupy different ecological niches as evidenced by differences in hosts and/or arthropod vectors.

-The genus name is derived from Hart Park serogroup which is the well-established antigenic designation of FLAV, HPV and several other members of the genus.
+Hapavirus: from Hart Park serogroup which is the well-established antigenic designation of FLAV, HPV and several other members of the genus.

 Holmes Jungle virus